Hook Story Offer - Formula

 vi.
 Business or Self-development Books

-A book can act as the hook and story and a push towards the offer.
-Basically, you could write a story about how you achieved a certain desirable goal after making several failed attempts.
+ou could write a story about how you achieved a certain desirable goal after making several failed attempts.
 Throughout the story, follow the order.

-Start with the hook and the output you achieved.
-You could write a whole chapter on how it changed your life and how you are living your dreams now.
 You could even write an additional chapter to state how different people used your solution and various scenarios and achieved success.
 (These are data you have to collect from your real users.)

 Then, in the following chapters, share the whole story of what you tried, what worked, what didn’t work, and how you slowly progressed towards a possible solution by learning and implementing.

-Eventually, you reach the point where you end up with the solution.
-Get into details on how to implement it.
 But don’t go overboard.
 You can share the steps to follow and give tips but do not start training on a completely different subject.

 For example, if your solution is a unique SEO strategy, then stick to it.
 Do not start teaching how to write content in detail.
 That part, you can keep minimal.